jakobnissen/jakobnissen.github.io/posts/utf8.md

 1. The internal function `Base._string_n(8)` creates a string with 8 bytes of uninitialized memory
 2. The `unsafe_wrap` calls returns a `Memory{UInt8}` view of the string.
    Because there are no longer any references to the string after creating `mem` and so the string cannot be observed, mutating `mem` is legal
-3. We mutate the memory, in this example using `copyto!`
+3. We mutate the memory, in this example using `copyto!`.
+In real code, this mutation would write the actual content of the string.
 4. Finally, `String(mem)` creates a string from the memory.
-Mutating the memory after this call is illegal.
+If `mem` is never referred to again in the program, the resulting string can never be observed to mutate.

 It's not exactly pretty.
 Perhaps a better design would expose `_string_n` as public, have `String(::Memory{UInt8})` copy, and introduce `unsafe_takestring(::Memory{UInt8})` to create zero-copy strings from memory.